stolostron/rhacm-docs/cert_manager/cert_mgmt_ingress.md

    ```
    oc get deployment -n open-cluster-management
    ```

   * Open and edit the management ingress deployment.
-Replace the string `multicloud-ca-cert` with `ingress-ca-cert` to restart the management ingress.
+Replace the string similar to `management-ingress-b6417-tls-secret` with `byo-ingress-tls-secret`.
 Run the following command:

      ```
      oc edit deployment management-ingress -n open-cluster-management
      ```

+   Save your deployment and close the editor.
+The management ingress automatically restarts.

 5. After the management ingress pod has restarted, navigate to the Red Hat Advanced Cluster Management for Kubernetes console from your browser.
 Verify that the current certificate is your certificate, and that all console access and login functionality remain the same.